Yuhang-Zhu-nlp/Yuhang-Zhu-nlp.github.io/_pages/about.md

   - /about.html
 ---

 In 2021, I received a Bachelor of Arts from Tianjin University, with a focus on language and linguistics, and in 2024 a Master of Arts in Language Technology at Uppsala University.
-My research focuses on a variety of fields in the context of NLP, including **Information Retrieval**, **Machine Translation**, and **Multilingual **
+My research focuses on multilingual NLP, and I have published two papers in this field, supervised by Joakim Nivre at Uppsala University.

 A data-driven personal website
 ======24